webprasanth/webwallet/README.md

 [![DeepScan Grade](https://deepscan.io/api/projects/1683/branches/6920/badge/grade.svg)](https://deepscan.io/dashboard/#view=project&pid=1683&bid=6920)

-The project use JSPM(v0.17 beta) to manage packages and use local-web-server to host local web pages.

-Let run steps in below:

-1. $ npm install
+# Flash Webwallet

+A wallet for Flashcoin.

+## About the project

+This project uses JSPM (v0.17 beta)

+## Usage

+To run the application locally :

-  - This command will install relevant packages, including jspm package version(v0.17-beta)
+* `npm install` - This command will install relevant packages, including jspm package version (v0.17-beta).
-2. $ jspm install
-  - JSPM will install all packages that are defined in the config file.
+* `jspm install` - JSPM will install all packages that are defined in the config file.
-3. $ npm install -g local-web-server
-  - This command will install a simple web server to host local web pages.
+* `npm install -g local-web-server` - This command will install a simple web server to host local web pages.

 To run dev mode:

-4. $ ws
-  - Start local web server at default port(8000)
-  - Open link http://localhost:8000 to test.
+*  `ws`

 To run deploy mode:

-4. $ gulp
-5. public$ ws
+* `gulp`
+* `public $ ws`

+## Known Issues

+## Reporting Bugs

+## Contributing

+## Help Wanted!

+If you're familiar with TypeScript, and you'd like to see this project progress, please consider contributing.

+## License

+Webwallet is licensed under a MIT license.